Cavalier Parliament: Clarendon ministry

 The prior Convention of 1660 had promised King Charles II a generous annual revenue of £1.2 million, secured on customs duties and excise taxes.
 It was up to Cavalier parliament to ensure that the promise was kept.
-But in the first few years, the revenue fell short of the promised amount, and parliament had to look for new ways to make up for it.
+But in the first few years, the revenue fell short of the promised amount, and Parliament had to look for new ways to make up for it.
 Parliament was responsible for the introduction of the controversial hearth tax (1662), with its unpopular and intrusive method of assessment (tax collectors had to go inside everyone's private homes to count hearths).
 Another problem also emerged at this time: the sudden rise in the number of paupers, which had catapulted with the demobilization of the army.
 It was feared they would migrate en masse to the better-off parishes and swamp their social assistance programs.
-So, in another controversial piece of legislation, parliament changed the Elizabethan Poor Laws with the Act of Settlement and Removal (1662), legally restricting the poor to seeking assistance in their own home parish.
+So, in another controversial piece of legislation, Parliament changed the Elizabethan Poor Laws with the Poor Relief Act 1662, legally restricting the poor to seeking assistance in their own home parish.

 Other significant and curious pieces of early legislation include the first licensing of hackney carriages (1662), an act against "excessive gaming" (1663) and a famous 1663 act authorizing the erection of toll gates on the Great North Road, the prelude to a series of acts to help finance road-building for highways.